Golem-Base/docs/README.md

 ```
 golembase-demo-cli account fund 10
 ```

+(You can learn more about golembase-demo-cli [at its GitHub repo](https://github.com/Golem-Base/golembase-demo-cli).)

 Here's how you can get going with the SDK.
 First, create a new folder to hold your project: